DETAILED ACTION

 In regards to claim 5, Ergott in view of Volpe in view of Lillibridge teaches the microcontroller circuit as claimed in claim 4.
 Ergott teaches:

-further comprising: an interruption circuit providing an interruption vector in response to the value of the error flag being the specific value, wherein after finishing the reset operation, the processing circuit performs program codes corresponding to the interruption vector.
+wherein: the interruption circuit provides the safety vector to the processing circuit in response to the value of the error flag being the specific value, the interruption circuit provides a user vector to the processing circuit in response to the value of the error flag not being the specific value.
 (4, Power is supplied to SRAM 2 via a power bus from an energy storage circuit 6 which contains circuitry shown in FIG. 2 to supply a steady internal input power during normal operating conditions and backup power during short duration power interruptions.
 External power bus 10 supplies input power at, for example, +5 volts, to energy storage circuit 6.)

 In regards to claim 6, Ergott in view of Volpe in view of Lillibridge teaches the microcontroller circuit as claimed in claim 1.
 Ergott teaches: